j-watterson/j-watterson/README.md

-Sure!
-Here's a README template for your GitHub profile repository that aligns with your skills as a data analyst and data scientist:

----

 # Welcome to My GitHub! 👋

 Hello, I'm Jonathon Watterson, a data enthusiast passionate about transforming raw data into clear, actionable insights.
 I specialize in data analysis and data science, with a focus on improving business decisions and outcomes through robust data-driven strategies.